Birla Institute of Technology and Science, Pilani – Hyderabad Campus: ATMOS

 ATMOS is the Techno-Management Fest of the campus.
 The First edition was organized on 26 and 27 October 2012 and featured Paper presentations, Technical competitions and Workshops on various disciplines.
 The next edition was scheduled from 11 October to 13 October 2013.
 ATMOS aims at improving the technical culture among Indian colleges as well as providing a platform to showcase their abilities.
 In its eighth year now, ATMOS is growing rapidly with participation from students, academicians, entrepreneurs and speakers from all over India.
 Each year, a diverse range of challenging and educative Quizzes, Competitions, Case studies, Workshops and Conferences are held, along with interactive sessions with renowned speakers from across the Country.

 The fest has also received patronage from the Government initiative Make in India.
 BITSMUN Hyderabad and Enigma-The National quiz are held during ATMOS and are few of the highlights.
 The newest addition, the Tech Expo witnessed wide participation from innovators and thinkers from all across the Country.

 Arena

 Arena is the national annual sports festival of the campus.
-The major tournaments it features are cricket, hockey football, throwball, basketball, badminton, table tennis, chess, carrom, athletics, tennis, volleyball and power lifting.
+The major tournaments it features are cricket, ultimate frisbee, hockey football, throwball, basketball, badminton, table tennis, chess, carrom, athletics, tennis, volleyball and power lifting.